WinstonLumWeiLun/ID-Assignment-2/README.md

     - Try to run the quiz/game and verify that I can answer all of the questions.
     - Try to run the quiz/game and verify that the points system is working appropriately depending on whether I am answering the questions correctly or wrongly.
     - Try to run the quiz/game and verify that at the end of it, the total amount of points is calculated correctly based on the amount of questions I have answered correctly.
-    - Try to run the quiz/game and verify that at the end of it, I can enter my name and submit.
+    - Try to run the quiz/game and verify that at the end of it, I can enter my name and submit to record the high score.
+    - Try to run the quiz/game and verify that at the end of it, you cannot submit and your points will not be recorded if you did not fill in any name.
     - Try to run the quiz/game and verify that at the end of it, my high-score together with my name is recorded and saved into the "HighScore" Page.
     - Try to run the quiz/game and verify that at the end of it, I can check the High-Scores of mine and other users at the "HighScore" Page.